 In 1947, Lion Oil Company purchased the entire Cook's Lake property from various landowners.
 Some owned small parcels while others owned rather significant portions of land.
 They constructed a 4,800 sq. ft. lodge, which was used primarily as a duck-hunting lodge.
 In 1967, Lion Oil Company sold the Cook's Lake property to Mark Townsend of Stuttgart.
 Mr. Townsend retained ownership of the property until 1971.
 He then sold it to Potlatch, Inc., but retained lifetime hunting and fishing privileges.
 Upon his death in 1997, the property reverted to the exclusive control of Potlatch.

-In 1999, a unique agreement between the U.S. Fish & Wildlife Service, Arkansas Game & Fish Commission, Arkansas Game & Fish Foundation, and Potlatch, Inc. created the opportunity for the U.S. Fish & Wildlife Service to purchase 1,850 acres of Cooks Lake.
-In turn Potlatch donated 72 acres to the Arkansas Game & Fish Foundation.
+In 1999, a unique agreement between the U.S. Fish & Wildlife Service, Arkansas Game and Fish Commission, Arkansas Game and Fish Foundation, and Potlatch, Inc. created the opportunity for the U.S. Fish & Wildlife Service to purchase 1,850 acres of Cooks Lake.
+In turn Potlatch donated 72 acres to the Arkansas Game and Fish Foundation.
 This included the lodge, residence, shop, and various other outbuildings.
 Also included in the donation was 65 acres of bottomland hardwood forest.

 Through a memorandum of understanding between the U.S. Fish & Wildlife Service, Arkansas Game and Fish Foundation, and the Arkansas Game and Fish Commission the unit known as Cook's Lake will be preserved for the benefit of fish, wildlife, and plant resources for present and future generations to learn about.